markmarkoh/markmarkoh.github.com/source/about-me/index.markdown

   *  [jQuery][5]
   *  [Modernizr][6]

- *Customer Intelligence* is a large-scale HTML5 data vizualization & data analysis application.
+ *Customer Intelligence* is a large-scale HTML5 data visualization & data analysis application.
 We analyze and interpret product reviews and offer insights based on segment analysis, natural language processing and trend tracking.

  Since releasing a v1, I've shifted gears to rapid prototyping future features and performing targetted user testing.